-- Statement of Intent addressing relevant experience, fit to the program, and scholarly potential (600-words)
+- Statement of intent addressing relevant experience, fit to the program, and scholarly potential.

 - Two letters of recommendation

-Cal State Apply application and fees must be completed by February 1st, and all MLA Supplemental Application materials must be received by March 1st.
-Applicants are encouraged to contact the Department of Landscape Architecture and the University Admissions Office to confirm the critical dates in the admission process.
-See the department website (www.cpp.edu/la) for detailed instructions for applying to the MLA program.
+February 1 is the usual application deadline with supporting materials due March 1st.
+Applicants are encouraged to contact the Department of Landscape Architecture and the University Admissions Office for the critical dates in the admission process.

-MLA students may elect to participate in study abroad programs in consultation with the graduate coordinator for Landscape Architecture.
+MLA students may elect to participate in study abroad programs that fit within the developed and approved program of study an in consultation with the graduate coordinator for Landscape Architecture.

 Academic plans for the General Standing program and Advanced Standing program must complete the culminating experience LA 6071L , LA 6081L , LA 6941 , and LA 6951 .
 The culminating experience is a project-based experience.
 Thesis option is currently not available.